thaiqtran/EE-399-HW-3/README.md

 ### Singular Value Decomposition (SVD)
 Mathematical technique used to decompose a matrix into a product of three matrices: U, Σ, and V^T (transpose of V).
 Given an m x n matrix A, SVD can be represented as A = UΣV^T, where U is an m x m orthogonal matrix, Σ is an m x n diagonal matrix containing the singular values of A, and V^T is an n x n orthogonal matrix.
+### Principal Component Analysis (PCA)
+Dimensionality reduction technique commonly used in data analysis and machine learning.
+It is a statistical method that transforms a high-dimensional dataset into a lower-dimensional representation while retaining as much of the original data's variability as possible.

 ### Linear Discriminant Analysis (LDA)
 Classification algorithm that aims to find a linear combination of features that maximally separates different classes.
 LDA is often used for dimensionality reduction and feature extraction in machine learning, as it can project high-dimensional data onto a lower-dimensional space while preserving the class separability.
 In the context of image classification, LDA can be used to identify and classify digits in the MNIST dataset based on their features.